huypham-0607/scholar-rank/docs/data_pipeline.md

 | Compact, IDs kept as full OpenAlex URLs | 95.9 | 48.9 GB |
 | Compact, IDs stripped to bare form + topic/source names moved to dimension tables | 87.2 | 44.5 GB |

-**Compact works dataset: ~45 GB for the entire 510M-work corpus** — a ~94% reduction from raw.
+**Compact works dataset: ~45 GB for the entire 510M-work corpus (STALE — see note below)** — a ~94% reduction from raw.
 This uses IDs stripped of the `https://openalex.org/` prefix (store just `W1234567890`), and moves `topics.display_name` / `primary_location.source.display_name` into small side lookup tables (`topics.parquet`, `sources.parquet`, each a few thousand–hundred thousand rows, negligible size) joined at query time instead of repeating the string in every one of 510M rows.

-`abstract_inverted_index` is deliberately excluded (not in the recommended field list) — it is very likely the single largest field in the raw record and has no use in Phase 1–3 (graph construction, ranking).
-Defer extracting it, if ever needed for Phase 4 text retrieval, to a separate pass over only the subset of works kept in the graph.
+`abstract_inverted_index` **is now kept** in the compact schema (decision reversed as of 2026-07-15) — deliberate tradeoff to avoid re-touching the raw 725GB snapshot later for Phase 4 keyword/semantic search, at the cost of extra compact-dataset size now.
+The 45GB figure above does **not** include it and is stale; a quick (non-representative, ~2x-denser-than-average sample) check measured a **+399 bytes/record** delta with the field included, on a sample where **50.4%** of records had a null abstract.
+Re-measurement against a properly representative sample (same method as above: broad date-range sample, not just the largest local shards) is still needed before trusting an updated total — do that before finalizing the steady-state footprint below.

 ### Citation edges / graph footprint (Phase 2 planning)